kaylamcintyre1322/threat-detection-tool/README.md

 ## Overview

 Python-based threat intelligence tool that analyzes SHA-256 file hashes by cross-referencing them against VirusTotal and MalwareBaazar.
 It identifies malicious files and extracts key indicators of compromise (IOC's) such as detection scores, malware families, and antivirus engine results.
-This tool generates a structured report that supports further analysis.
+This tool generates a structured report that supports further security analysis.

 ## Features

-Generates a structured threat intelligence report that:
+Generates a threat intelligence report that:
 - Retrieves detection score (e.g., 36/70)
 - Identifies the name and type of Malware family (e.g., Mirai)
 - tags descriptive labels